MicrosoftDocs/security/security-docs/GSP/TechnicalData.md

 ## Contact Us

-Contact your local Microsoft representative or email __gspteam\@microsoft.com__  to learn more about the Government Security Program
+Contact your local Microsoft representative to learn more about the Government Security Program